infinum/qa-handbook/Basics/Writing test cases.md

 ## How to quickly write & import test cases

-You could find yourself caught in a following scenario:
+You could find yourself caught in one of the following scenarios:

 - You start working on a project that has no test documentation at all.
 - You have very limited time to work on test documentation.